How to Use a Makeup Sponge for a Flawless Look in Two Easy StepsJuly 30, 2020

 How to Choose a Makeup SpongeThe size and shape of a makeup sponge varies depending on what they're being used for.
 Larger, rounded sponges, like the NYX Professional Makeup Flawless Finish Blending Sponge, are used for the application of your base makeup such as foundation.
 Angled sponges, like the Sephora Angled Sponge or L’Oréal Paris Infallible Makeup Sponge, are good for contouring your face and smaller sponges, like the Real Techniques Mini Complexion Sponges, offer a more precise application for the under-eye area.
 They’re also great for concealing blemishes.

 How to Keep Your Makeup Sponge Clean

-There are special cleansers created for makeup sponges, but mild soap will also do the trick!
+There are special cleansers created just for makeup sponges but mild soap will also do the trick.
 Run your makeup sponge under warm water while adding a few drops of soap (or even baby shampoo) and massage out the stains until your water runs clear.
-Roll it onto a clean towel to remove any moisture, and lay it flat on the towel to dry.
-Do this once a week and be sure to replace your sponge every couple of months (depending on frequency of use).
+Roll it onto a clean towel to remove any moisture and lay it flat to dry.
+Do this once a week and be sure to replace your sponge every couple of months, depending on frequency of use.

 If there’s one package you shouldn’t throw out, it’s the plastic your beauty sponge comes in.
 These make the perfect holders for your sponge and are an eco-friendly way to upcycle the packaging.
 Want something cuter?
 There are lots of affordable makeup sponge holders (like these here) that are vanity- and Instagram-friendly.